 It is widely accepted that higher order thinking, such as working memory and mathematical problem solving are associated with activation in the prefrontal cortex.
 Thinking about thinking, however, often referred to as meta-cognition is less well understood.
 Converging evidence suggests that the function of the prefrontal cortex is also key for meta-cognitive judgments, particularly the most anterior part of the prefrontal cortex, Brodmann Area (BA) 10.
 The current research examined functional magnetic resonance imaging (fMRI) signal associated with BA 10 during metacognition related to self-ratings of mental effort exerted during mathematical operations.
 We analyzed data from young adult participants who solved addition problems with three levels of difficulty.
 Our results showed fMRI signal in BA 10 is modulated during the metacognition task, with the left BA 10 showing decreasing fMRI signal with difficulty, whereas the right BA 10 is more stable.
 These preliminary findings point to further directions for research that should consider rostrolateral and medial aspects of BA 10, and individual differences in performance.

 Major discoveries in technology and science often rely on mathematical skills.
 Mathematical knowledge is founded on basic math problem solving such as addition, subtraction, multiplication, and division.
 Research shows that problem solving is associated with eye movements that index allocation of attention.
 Machine learning has been used with eye-tracking metrics to predict performance on real-life user efficiency tasks and classic puzzle games.
 Critically, no study to date has evaluated eye-tracking metrics associated with mathematical operations using machine learning approaches to classify trial correctness and predict task difficulty level.
 Participants (n = 26, 20-30 years) viewed mathematical problems in three levels of difficulty indexed by 1-, 2-, and 3-digit problems along with four possible answers, while their eye movements were being recorded.
 Eye-tracking data were acquired with EyeLink Portable Duo SR Research eye-tracker with 1ms temporal resolution (at 1000 Hz frequency) in remote head-free-to-move mode.
 Results show that trial correctness can be classified with a 0.81 ROC AUC score based on 5 fold cross-validation.
-Predicting task difficulty level of each trial was attained with 72% accuracy, which is significantly better than the random prediction (i.e., 50%).
+Predicting task difficulty level of each trial was attained with 72% accuracy, which is significantly better than the random prediction (ie, 50%).
 The most important features for both machine learning models include metrics associated with current pupil fixation, current saccade amplitudes, and current fixation duration.
 Theoretically, findings contribute to theories of mathematical cognition.
-Practically, algorithms can contribute to further research in mathematical problem solving and machine learning, which potentially has applications in education in terms of assessment and personalized learning.
+Practically, algorithms can contribute to further research in mathematical problem solving and machine learning.

 Cognitively challenging tasks require complex coordination of information beyond visual input.
 Predicting accuracy on such tasks has potential applications in education and industry.
 Task difficulty is associated with increases in reaction time and variation in eye tracking indices.
 Critically, machine learning has not yet been used to predict accuracy on cognitive tasks with multiple difficulty levels.
 We report data on 57 (34 females; 20-30 years) participants who completed visuospatial tasks of mental attentional capacity with six levels of difficulty while their eye movements were recorded using EyeLink Portable Duo SR Research eye-tracker with 1ms temporal resolution (at 1000 Hz frequency) in remote head-free-to-move mode.
 Results show that task accuracy scores can be robustly predicted when all variables (e.g., eye-tracking, difficulty level and reaction time) are considered together (R2 = .80).
 Reaction time, difficulty level and eye tracking metrics are also effective independent predictors with R2 equaling .73, .58, and .36, respectively.
 Analyses for feature importance suggest eye-tracking indices with the most importance for the models include the number of fixations, number of saccades, duration of the current fixation and pupil size.
 Notably, our machine learning algorithms target a prediction question, rather than a classification one, and the current algorithm can be useful for future research and applications in other contexts where visuospatial processing is required.
 Theoretically, findings show common and distinct metrics that can inform theories of cognition and vision science.